 The United of Way of Dane County, in partnership with several other organizations, just made this decision easier by launching a COVID-19 Emergency and Recovery Fund that you can support online without leaving home.

-This fund, which as of March 27, 2020 has already raised over $1.3 million, will go directly back to the community with two areas of focus.
+This fund, which has already raised over $1.4 million from more than 840 donors, will go directly back to the community with two areas of focus.

 The second fund is for long-term response and recovery, including providing resources to nonprofits, individuals, and families.
 Operated by the United Way of Dane County, this fund is focused on food for older adults and children, eviction and homelessness prevention, and flexible dollars to respond to other crises.
-Donations are ongoing, and grant applications, available March 27, are due April 10 and the award announcements will be made May 4.
+Donations are ongoing, and grant applications, available March 27, are due early April and the award announcements will be made April 20.
+Nearly 100 applications were received requesting more than $3.4 million.
 Learn more here.

 Another way to help, if you are able, is to volunteer your time or donate needed items to local nonprofits.
 You may find that food donations and deliveries as well as childcare for emergency care workers are among the most needed.
 The United Way of Dane County’s COVID-19 Response website acts as a hub for several of these opportunities here.